May tries to save Brexit plan ahead of EU summit

 But Mrs May had been by no means certain of getting her deal through parliament this week, as many Brexit-supporting MPs believe it keeps Britain too closely aligned to the EU.

+US President Donald Trump's eldest son, Donald Trump Jr, waded into the debate Tuesday, writing in the Daily Telegraph newspaper that Mrs May's latest plan to delay Brexit signalled "that democracy in the UK is all but dead".

-Talks continue with the aim of persuading MPs in her Conservative party and their Northern Irish allies, the Democratic Unionist Party (DUP), to back the text.
+Talks continue with the aim of persuading MPs in Mrs May's Conservative party and their Northern Irish allies, the Democratic Unionist Party (DUP), to back the text.

 There is speculation too that any EU deal she strikes on delaying Brexit might be enough of a change to persuade Bercow to allow another vote on it next week.